hosanna-evaz04/hosanna-evaz04/README.md

 ## Career Focus

-I'm working towards a career in Data Analytics, with a focus on SQL, dashboard development, data visualization, and business insights.
+I'm working towards a career in Data Analytics, with a focus on SQL, data visualization, dashboard analysis, and business insights.

 ## Connect